nobreconfrade/market_auction_value/README.md

 # market_auction_value

 Hello, this is the code for the market auction value challenge.
-Here in the readme are all the instructions needed to run the code on your env.
+Here in the README are all the instructions needed to run the code on your environment.

 ## First things first
 - Ensure you have [miniconda installed](https://docs.conda.io/en/latest/miniconda.html)